Amos47/2400/Chapter5/Ch05_Basics.md

 Social Media is defined as: "Computer-mediated technologies that allow the creating and sharing of information, ideas, career interests and other forms of expression via virtual communities and networks." <a class="underlined-link" href="https://en.wikipedia.org/wiki/Social_media" target="_blank">Source</a>

-Here's a great quote form a book on machine learning (which we discuss below in the context of algorithms).
+Here's a great quote from a book on machine learning (which we discuss below in the context of algorithms).
 It introduces nicely the topic of Social Media.

 >"A few thousands of years ago, you needed to be a god or goddess if you wanted to be painted, be sculpted, or have your story remembered and told.
 A thousand years ago you needed to be a king or queen, and a few centuries ago you needed to be a rich merchant, or in the household of one.
 Now anybody, even a soup can, can be painted.
 A similar democratization has also taken place in computing and data.
 Once only large organizations and businesses had tasks worthy of a computer and hence only they had data; starting with the personal computer, people and even objects became generators of data.
 >